 Signs of Pelvic Floor Muscle Dysfunction

 There are a variety of symptoms associated with pelvic floor dysfunction, including urinary or fecal incontinence, a frequent or urgent need to urinate, pelvic floor spasms, or chronic pain in the pelvic area.

 - Pain in the abdominals, buttocks, pelvic floor, tailbone, vagina, rectum, penis or testicles

 - Lower back pain

-- Painful sex or inability to have penetrative sex for women
+- Painful sex or inability to have penetrative sexual intercourse for women

 - Pressure in the pelvic region or rectum